DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 ### Performance: Gradient Cache

 To compute the gradients, we used the [Finite-difference](https://en.wikipedia.org/wiki/Finite_difference_method) technique and we ended up with **6** extra fetches.

-It's good to know that texture fetch is an expensive operation.
+Texture fetch is an expensive operation.
 We want to minimize the number of fetches as much as possible.

 The good news is that our volume is **static**.
 The voxels are generated when we create our 3D texture (section [Generating a Volume]({{<ref "/blog/volume-cloud-raymarching#generating-a-volume">}})).

-As our volume is static, it's possible to create pre-compute the gradient at every voxel and save it into another 3D texture.
+It's thus possible to pre-compute all the gradients save them into another 3D texture.

 For performance purposes, I decided to generate the gradient texture in a background thread using a [Worker](https://www.w3schools.com/html/html5_webworkers.asp).

-> To be honest, I compared the speed of the sychronous and asynchronous version,
-> and it's not really faster in the Worker.
-It's important to note that
-> spwaning a worker is slow, and sharing data between the host and the worker
-> can also be slow.
->
-> In order to be efficient, we should use a worker only when the volume to
-> generate is going over a certain size or something.
->
-> But anyway, for learning purposes it's nice to at least have a Worker version,
-> that could be used for larger volumes.

 The code to generate the texture is pretty simple, it's basically the translation of what we did in the shader in GLSL.

 Let's create a Worker in a standalone file:

-_gradient-generator.worker.js_
+{{< expand gradient-generator.worker.js >}}

 ```js